 When it comes to maximising the most savings on your energy plan, AER says that "asking for a better deal can deliver real savings"2.

-While these Default Market Offers will help aid those households who currently paying an exorbitant amount on the existing standing offers, you could still save even more money.
+While these Default Market Offers will help aid those households who are currently paying an exorbitant amount on the existing standing offers, you could still save even more money.

 The various market rates offered by energy providers could still provide you with ample savings, and these market offers will almost always still be cheaper than the Default Market Offer.